alexwal/Deep-Learning/README.md

 # Deep-Learning
-### Select deep learning and computer vision code here.
+### Select deep learning and computer vision code.

 #### `LearnXOR`
 At some point, every machine learner should implement a network that learns XOR.
 The folder `LearnXOR` is my implementation from the early days.